kitft/funsearch/README.md

 ### Modified to support non-priority-function program search
 - Search for any type signature, not just priority functions
+- Runs on multiple inputs at once (e.g. n=8,9,10 for cap sets)

 ### Integration with Weights & Biases
 - Real-time monitoring and logging/graphing